 The outcome of the needs assessment meeting is summarised in your Learning Educational Needs Summary (LENS.
 You can request a meeting to review your LENS if your wish to discuss changes to it.

-How will my lecturers know I am registered with the disability office?
+How will my lecturers know I am registered with the Disability Support Service?

 After you have registered with the DSS, the reasonable accommodations are summarised in your Learning Educational Needs Summary.
 A copy is sent to the course co-ordinator of each of your subjects.